Guinea - Country Commercial Guide

 Opportunities

 There are opportunities for exporting machinery and equipment to Guinea, particularly in the mining sector.
 Several mining companies are in the early exploration or construction phases of their contracts and will likely look to make substantial investments in machinery and construction equipment in the upcoming years.
-Additionally, new hotels, office buildings, and road construction in and around Conakry offer opportunities for machinery and equipment sales.
+Additionally, the expansion of the construction sector for additional housing, commercial space and road construction in and around Conakry offer opportunities for machinery and equipment sales.

 Resources